jfhbrook/public/old-memes/README.md

 each old meme has its own licensing. a lot of it, especially older projects, use mit licenses, but the apache and mozilla licenses are in there too, especially with newer projects.

-## release plan

-* publish prm to npm
-* for every project:
-  * get tests and/or linting passing, even if it means ripping it out
-  * use prm to configure owners
-  * update the README
-  * if exposes a cli, get COPR to build it
-* add justfile tasks to test/lint the workspace
-* update the parent README
-* dot i's, cross t's

-## next steps

-* mrs-commanderson - an obnoxious cli framework
-* exercise-bike - a cli template runner
-* bbgurl - a cli wrapper around request^H^H^H^H^H^H^Hundici

-## experiments

-* my-little-proxy